 Have you recently been denied a request that affects your pension benefit?

-Before you request an Administrative Review by the Board, you must exercise all right of recourse actions with APS:
+Before you request an appeal to the Appeal Tribunal, you must exercise all right to recourse actions with APS:

-If you have a concern with a decision by APS and want more information, contact us by phone or send a message through the Secure Mailbox on mypensionplan.ca.
-We will answer your questions or explain the Plan rules.
+If you have a concern with a decision made by APS and want more information, contact APS to speak to the Client Service Advocate or send a message through the secure mailbox on mypensionplan.ca.
+They will answer your questions or explain the Plan’s provisions.

-Ask for an initial review of the decision.
+Your notice of objection should specify that you are asking for a review of the decision.
 Be sure to detail your concern with the decision and why you believe it should be reviewed.
-Please also include your name, address and employer, if applicable, in the letter.
+Please also include your name, address and employer in the notice of objection.

-Your request for an initial review by APS should be made in writing within 30 days from the date you were informed of the decision with which you disagree.
+Your notice of objection requesting an initial review by APS must be delivered in writing within 60 days from the date you received the decision with which you disagree.

-APS will closely examine your request, the information in your file and the decision, to ensure the Plan’s legislation and/or APS' administrative procedures and policies have been correctly followed and applied.
+APS management will closely examine your request, the information in your file and the decision.
+They will ensure the Plan’s provisions and/or administrative procedures and policies have been correctly followed and applied.
 APS will then respond to you in writing with its findings.